The 6 Best Alkaline Foods on the Planet

 - Vitamins (B5, B6, B9, C, and K)

 Because of the citric acid taste, a lot of people assume that lemons are part of the acid-causing food group.
 However, in fact, that’s wrong.
 Believe it or not, lemons are actually one of the most alkaline foods.
-Therefore, they can be very beneficial for our organism.
+Therefore, they can be very beneficial for our bodies.
 Its composition is rich in the following:

 - Vitamins (A, C, and E)